 Activity 22: Streamlined Lease Assistance Program SS #3: Increase in Positive Outcomes in Employment Status Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Report the following information separately for each category: (1) Employed Full-Time (2) Employed Part-Time (3) Enrolled in an Educational Program (4) Enrolled in Job Training Program (5) Unemployed (6) Other Head(s) of households in < <category name="">&gt; prior to implementation of the activity (number).
-This number may be zero.</category> Expected head(s) of households in < <category name&gt;&gt; after implementation of the activity (number).</category Actual head(s) of households in < <category name&gt;&gt; after implementation of the activity (number).</category Whether the outcome meets or exceeds the benchmark.
-Percentage of total work-able households in < <category name&gt;&gt; prior to implementation of activity (percent).
-This number may be zero.</category Expected percentage of total work-able households in < <category name="">&gt; after implementation of the activity (percent).</category> Actual percentage of total work-able households in < <category name="">&gt; after implementation of the activity (percent).</category> Whether the outcome meets or exceeds the benchmark.
+Report the following information separately for each category: (1) Employed Full-Time Head(s) of households in <category name="">&gt; prior to implementation of the activity (number).
+This number may be zero.</category> Expected head(s) of households in < <category name="">&gt; after implementation of the activity (number).</category> Actual head(s) of households in < <category name="">&gt; after implementation of the activity (number).</category> Whether the outcome meets or exceeds the benchmark.
+(2) Employed Part-Time(3) Enrolled in anEducational Program(4) Enrolled in JobTraining Program(5) Unemployed(6) Other Percentage of total work-able households in < <category name="">&gt; prior to implementation of activity (percent).
+This number may</category> Expected percentage of total work-able households in <category name="">&gt; after implementation of the activity (percent).</category> Actual percentage of total work-able households in <category name="">&gt; after implementation of the activity (percent).</category> Whether the outcome meets or exceeds the benchmark.
 (1) Employed Full-Time Head(s) of work-able households employed full- time in FY 2016 is 76.
-Expected head(s) of households with full-time employment after implementation of the activity is 103 by FY 2021.
-Actual heads of work-able households with full-time employment is 818.
+Expected head(s) of households with full-time employment after implementation of the activity is 103 by FY 2021 and thereafter.
+Actual heads of work-able households with full-time employment is 839.
 Yes, the outcome meets and exceeds the benchmark for this metric.
-Percentage of total work-able households employed full- time in FY 2016 is 29%.
-Expected percentage of total work-able households with full-time employment after implementation of the activity is 36% by FY 2021 (7% increase).
-Actual percentage of work- able households with full- time employment is 31%.
+Percentage of total work-able households employed full-time in FY 2016 is 29%.
+Expected percentage of total work-able households with full-time employment after implementation of the activity is 36% by FY 2021 (7% increase) and thereafter.
+Actual percentage of workable households with fulltime employment is 30%.
 No, this outcome does not meet the benchmark for tis metric.
-The timeframe to achieve the benchmark has not yet been reached.